eric-figueira/pizzahub/README.md

     - Ingredients of a menu item
     - Payment methods
 - **Anonymous**:
-  - It should be able to view and filter menu items
+  - It should be able to view and menu items
 - **User**:
   - It should be able to change account data
   - It should be able to delete account